GeniusVentures/ipfs-lite-cpp/README.md

 I used visual studio 2017 to compile ipfs-lite-cpp project.
 1. download Prebuilt-Boost libraries for windows
 2. download OpenSSL and install
-3. build ipfs_lite using following commands:
+3. build ipfs_lite using following commands in Release configuration:

     cd ipfs-lite-cpp
     md .build